ryanVincent/your-round/README.md

 npm start
 ```

-As this is just a prototype I haven't used relied on any frameworks for state management and instead have made use of ```setState``` within Container components.
-I have also only applied some minor styling to the prototype as I know the CEO will want to change the colors later.
+As this is just a prototype I haven't relied on any frameworks for state management and instead have made use of ```setState``` within Container components.
+Also, I have only applied some minor styling to the prototype as I know the CEO will want to change the colors later.

 # API